 1-2 months after go-live, your hypercare will end.
 There’s no more budget left and everyone’s getting assigned to new projects.
 That, however, doesn’t mean all the issues you’ve had on the project miraculously disappear.
 How you handle them now will determine the future success of the solution.

 Reviewing the backlog can be a tedious task, but don’t skip it!
 Appropriately closing the ticket or reassigning it can ensure that the remaining issues are supported by the regular business support team in the future.

 Rather than just dumping the issues on the ongoing support team, make sure you’ve considered (and identified) the following:

 Issues That Can Be Closed and Never Fixed

 Sometimes new systems suggest new processes, and that’s okay.
 It’s not uncommon to have issue tickets logged and no one can remember why they were added, especially on a long project!

 This category also includes issues that only occurred once a long time ago and haven’t been reported again since, those that were fixed or mitigated but never followed up on, or even issues that turned out to not be such a big deal.
 Close them!

 Issues That Are Actually Change Requests

-Throughout a project, you’ll often find tickets proposing new functionality or even new project ideas in ticket form!
+Throughout a project, you’ll often find tickets proposing new functionality or even new project ideas in ticket form.
 These need to be forwarded to the right place in the business before the end of your ramp-up.

 In either case, make sure the team you are handing off to can appropriately address a given open issue.
-If you, for example, don’t have your own coding resources, you might need to move it to a new project or a team that does have the appropriate resources available.
+If you, for example, don’t have your own development resources, you might need to move it to a new project or a team that does have the appropriate resources available.
 There’s no point in handing off an issue to someone who can’t help with it!